Operation Cowboy: The Rescue of the Lipizzaner Horses

 In all fairness to Gen. Patton, he had been otherwise occupied during the war.
 And he did also write, “It is probably wrong to permit any highly developed art, no matter how fatuous, to perish from the earth.
 To me, the high schooling of horses is certainly more interesting than either painting or music.”

 On May 12, U.S. soldiers began the final evacuation of the horses.
 A plane was sent to reunite Podhajsky with his beloved Lipizzaner breeding stock, and he brought them back home.
 Podhajsky gifted the U.S. Army Remount Division with approximately 200 horses, worth around $1 million.
 Among the horses were three treasured Lipizzaner stallions and six Lipizzaner mares.
 When the Remount was disbanded by the Department of Agriculture, the horses went to private American owners.

 One of those owners was Tempel Smith, of Tempel Farms in Old Mill Creek, Illinois.
 These original stallions and mares from Operation Cowboy formed the Tempel Farms Lipizzaner breeding and training program which carefully follows the model of the Spanish Riding School.
 For over 50 years Tempel Farms has been producing and training Lipizzaners, and in the tradition of the Spanish Riding School in Vienna, they offer public performances weekly.

 And, that, my friends, is how the famed Lipizzaner horses were saved from almost certain death.
-No, it isn’t the story I was anticipating, but it’s still a good one!
+No, it isn’t the story I was anticipating, and it wasn’t the story Disney told us in their film, but it’s still a good one!